utf/dotfiles/README.md

 Installation
 -----------

-For a smooth installation, this repository should be cloned recursively to ensure all submodules are also installed.
+Clone recursively to ensure all submodules are also installed:

 ```
 git clone --recursive git@github.com:utf/dotfiles.git